fastlib/INFOMQNM-Public/AdditionalInformation/assumptions.md

 Assumptions:
 - Independence of samples within groups: See [Independence](#independence)
-- Independence of samples between groups: If not, then Repeated Measures ANOVA
+- Independence of samples between groups: If not, then Repeated Measures MANOVA
 - Multivariate normality within groups: Not easily tested, so testing normality for each DV separate using **Shapiro-Wilk test** is adviced.
 If fail, see [Normality](#normality)
 - Homogeneity of variances: Use **Levene's test**.
 If fail, see [Homogeneity of variances](#homogeneity-of-variances)
 - Homogeneity of covariance matrices: Use **Box's test**.
 If fail... we do not really know what to do.
 The effect of violating this is unclear.